The department has refreshed the

 - rate of student retention from Years 10 to 12.

-Aboriginal and Torres Strait Islander education 2018 report card
+Aboriginal and Torres Strait Islander education 2020 progress report

 The department's commitment to improving educational outcomes for Aboriginal and Torres Strait Islander students is also reflected in the

-Aboriginal and Torres Strait Islander education in Queensland state schools 2018 report card (PDF, 2.1MB).
+Every Aboriginal and Torres Strait Islander Succeeding progress report (PDF, 2.1MB).

-The report card, which spans from 2015 to 2018, was developed to share the strategies used to contribute to these improvements, as well as serving as a consultation tool to determine the
+The progress report was developed to share the strategies used to contribute to these improvements, as well as serving as a consultation tool to determine the

 Every Aboriginal and Torres Strait Islander student succeeding strategy (PDF, 1.7MB).